Positive COVID-19 cases reported at Minnesota pork plant | Bemidji Pioneer

 Workers walk out

-“They’re trying their best to help, like cleaning and hand sanitizing, but it’s not enough,” Koji said, adding that a group requested management shut down production for a while, but was told that would not happen.
+“They’re trying their best to help, like cleaning and hand sanitizing, but it’s not enough,” he said, adding that a group asked management to shut down production for a while, but was told that would not happen.

 “Their answer was, ‘Get back to work or leave the property,’” he said.
 So Koji and about 10 others walked off the job.